holmsecurity/api-examples/scripts/update_assets/README.md

 * get_assets.py; gets the list of existing assets and creates a csv file named assets.csv in the directory.
 * update_assets.py: takes the modified CSV file and send a request for update.

 ## Prerequisites
 * python3
+* requests library

 ## Inputs arguments
-To use this code, the following inputs are requierd;
+To use this script, the following inputs are requierd;
 * Token which gives access to the API endpoint. (mandatory for both codes)
 * Path to the csv file. (mandatory for update_assets.py)

 ## assets.csv format
 ```